Roaa94/flutter-tutorials/README.md

 # Flutter Tutorials

-This application contains source code of [tutorials I publish on Medium](https://medium.com/@roaa_k).
+This application contains source code of [tutorials I publish on Medium](https://medium.com/@roaa_k) as well as threads [I share on Twitter](https://twitter.com/roaakdm).
 Updated frequently with more tutorials as they're published.

 ## Tutorials List